CatCoder52/digitaloffice/README.md

 ## Stack

-This project is built on [digitoimistodude/dudestack](https://github.com/digitoimistodude/dudestack), [digitoimistodude/air-light](https://github.com/digitoimistodude/air-light), [digitoimistodude/marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) or [digitoimistodude/macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup), [digitoimistodude/devpackages](https://github.com/digitoimistodude/devpackages) which are documented at their corresponding locations.
 This is a guide on:

 - How to setup the project initially
 - How to update the project dependencies